xrdocs/design/_blogs/2017-09-21-peering-telemetry.md

 </rpc>
 ```

-**The following native XR NETCONF RPC retrieves a list of BGP prefixes in its global (vrf default) IPv4 RIB, with only the prefix,prefix-length, source (route-path), and active attributes.
-Replacing &lt;active/&gt; with &lt;active&gt;true&lt;/active&gt; would only return active prefixes, removing the prefix,prefix-length-xr, and active leaf attributes under route will return all attributes for each route**
+The following native XR NETCONF RPC retrieves a list of BGP prefixes in its global (vrf default) IPv4 RIB, with only the prefix,prefix-length, source (route-path), and active attributes.
+Replacing &lt;active/&gt; with &lt;active&gt;true&lt;/active&gt; would only return active prefixes, removing the prefix,prefix-length-xr, and active leaf attributes under route will return all attributes for each route{: .notice--warning}

 ```
 <rpc message-id="101" xmlns="urn:ietf:params:xml:ns:netconf:base:1.0">